The Exact Texts to Send Your Ex (and the Ones to Avoid)

 The Dignity Test

-Before sending any text, ask yourself: “Will I be proud of this message in six months?”
-If the answer is no, don’t send it.
+Before sending anything, ask yourself: “Will I be proud of this message in six months?”
+If the answer is no — don’t send it.

 Your Smart Next Step

 Reading about texting strategies is just the beginning.
-The real work happens when you start implementing these principles with wisdom and patience.
+The real work happens when you implement these principles with patience and self-awareness.

 Your Action Plan:

-2. Choose your approach: Pick one text style that feels authentic to your situation
+2. Choose your approach: Pick one text style authentic to your situation

-3. Send and detach: Send your message and then focus on your own life
+3. Send and detach: Send it.
+Then focus on your own life.

-4. Respect their response: Whatever they do (or don’t do), respond with dignity
+4. Respect their response: Whatever they do — respond with dignity

-5. Focus on growth: Use this time to become the person you want to be
+5. Focus on growth: Become the person you want to be, regardless of outcome

 🎯 Ready for Advanced Strategies?

-If you want a complete system with day-by-day texting sequences, psychological triggers, and advanced reconnection strategies, Text Your Ex Back provides the most comprehensive approach I’ve found.
+If you want a complete system with day-by-day texting sequences and psychological triggers, Text Your Ex Back is the most comprehensive approach I’ve found.

 Get the Complete System →